 In standard X-rays, a beam of energy is aimed at the part of the body being studied.
 A plate behind the body part captures the variations of the energy beam after it passes through skin, bone, muscle, and other tissue.
 While much information can be obtained from a regular X-ray, a lot of detail about internal organs and other structures is not available.

-A new technology, called ultrafast CT scan, is now being used to diagnose heart disease.
+A technology called ultrafast CT scan can be used to diagnose heart disease.
 Ultrafast CT, or electron-beam computed tomography (EBCT) can take multiple images of the heart within the time of a single heartbeat, thus providing much more detail about the heart's function and structures, and also greatly decreasing the amount of time required for a study.
 Ultrafast CT scans can detect very small amounts of calcium within the heart and the coronary arteries.
-This calcium has been shown to indicate that lesions that may eventually block off one or more coronary arteries and cause chest pain, or even a heart attack, are in the beginning stages of formation.
+This calcium, identified at the beginning stages of formation, may eventually block off 1 or more coronary arteries and cause chest pain, or even a heart attack.
 Thus, ultrafast CT scanning may be used by doctors as a means to diagnose early coronary artery disease in certain people, especially in individuals who have no symptoms of the disease.

 Other related procedures that may be used to assess the heart include resting and exercise electrocardiogram (ECG or EKG), Holter monitor, signal-averaged ECG, cardiac catheterization, chest X-ray, computed tomography (CT scan) of the chest, echocardiography, electrophysiological studies, magnetic resonance imaging (MRI) of the heart, myocardial perfusion scans, and radionuclide angiography.
 Please see these procedures for additional information.

 Some reasons for which an ultrafast CT may be performed include, but are not limited to, the following:

 To assess the condition of the coronary arteries